 With increasing energy demand, water consumption resulting from energy industry activities will only continue to grow.
 The Energy Information Administration (EIA) projects that total electric consumption will increase from 4,152 billion kilowatt-hours in 2010 to 5,004 billion kilowatt-hours in 2035.
-Coal fired power generation capacity is expected to increase by 154 GW from 2010 to 2035.2 The result will be more pressure on the nation's water resources.
+Coal fired power generation is expected to increase by 11 GW from 2010 to 2035 (see gasification markets).2 The result will be more pressure on the nation’s water resources.

 Water Use in Thermoelectric Power Plants

-The main demand for water within a thermoelectric power plant is as a cooling medium for condensing steam.
-Thermoelectric power generation typically converts the energy in a fuel source (fossil, nuclear, or biomass) to high-temperature, high-pressure steam, and then uses the steam to drive a turbine-generator, generating electricity.
+The main demand for water within a thermoelectric power plant is for condensing steam.
+Thermoelectric power generation typically converts the energy in a fuel source (fossil, nuclear, or biomass) to steam and then uses the steam to drive a turbine-generator.
 After the steam is exhausted from the turbine it is condensed and recycled for use in the production of steam again.
-Cooling and condensing the exhaust steam minimizes back-pressure on the turbine, and allows energy-efficient repressurization of the water as liquid.
-Recycling of the steam cycle water in this way is a critical to the efficiency of the plant.
+Since the condensate must be cooled as much as possible to reduce backpressure on the turbine, this recycling of the steam is a critical process in the efficiency of the plant.

-Generally three types of cooling system designs are used for supplying the steam condenser cooling duty: once-through, wet recirculating, and dry.
+Generally three types of cooling system designs are used for this application: once-through, wet recirculating, and dry.

 The wet recirculating cooling systems consist of two main technologies: wet cooling towers, and cooling ponds.
-The more common type, the cooling tower, dissipates heat from heated cooling water leaving the condenser, by circulating the heated water through the tower where some of the water evaporates as most of it is cooled.
-In the cooling pond system, heated water from the condenser is discharged into a pond, where natural conduction and convection heat transfer processes occur, cooling the water.
-An intake from a cool area of the pond takes cooling water back to the process.
+The more common type, the cooling tower, dissipates heat by circulating the heated water through the tower where some of the water evaporates as most of it is cooled.
+In the cooling pond system natural conduction and convection transfer heat from the water discharged into the pond to the atmosphere.
 In both cases water withdrawal is relatively low, but due to the evaporation of water to the atmosphere and the need to remove blowdown from the system, water consumption is relatively high.

 Schematic of a wet recirculating cooling water system for a 520-MW Coal-Fired Boiler